SIGN IN

 Where Did We Get the Idea to Catapult Pumpkins?

-2. Set a time limit for teams to plan, design, and build their catapult for pumpkins.
+2. Put a timer on it.
+Teams plan, design, and build their catapult for pumpkins against the clock.

-3. Head outside, preferably somewhere open with lots of autumn foliage.
+3. Move the action outside, ideally somewhere wide open with plenty of autumn foliage to launch into.

 pumpkin catapult